minuz/full-integration-test-sample/readme.md

 ![Imported database](Assets/Images/imported-db.png)
 You will notice that SQL Server automaticatically generated the sql scripts to create the tables within your database.
 It will cater for everything, including `Functions`, `Stored Procedures`,`Constraints`, `Triggers`, etc.

-This project is now compilable and the result of it is a dacpac file as highlighted on the image abobe.
+This project is now compilable and the result of it is a dacpac file as highlighted on the above image.

-Now we are ready to consume this within our Integration Tests and you can go further and use this project to actually manage the database structure for future deployments.
-But should be another post =)
+Now we are ready to consume it within our Integration Tests and you can go further and use this project to actually manage the database structure for future deployments.
+This is an entire subject on its own =)

 ## Leveraging LocalDb